valterkraemer/svelte/documentation/docs/06-runtime/03-lifecycle-hooks.md

 The `onMount` function schedules a callback to run as soon as the component has been mounted to the DOM.
 It must be called during the component's initialisation (but doesn't need to live _inside_ the component; it can be called from an external module).

-`onMount` does not run inside a component that is rendered on the server.

 ```svelte
 <script>
 	import { onMount } from 'svelte';